 12. There is a chance the Moose won’t work on your PC.
 Finding out details about your computer brand, graphics card, etc, will be very valuable information to learn about.
 If this happens to you, email [email protected] and we’ll show you a place to find your system configuration information, to send back to us.

-To Become a Beta Tester, email Dr. Halls at [email protected] and request it, and give some assurance you will do the things above.
+To Become an Alpha Tester, email Dr. Halls at [email protected] and request it, and give some assurance you will do the things above.
 Dr. Halls will email back the private download link.

 Don’t be afraid.
 Some people have problems, some people send comments, some people send encouragement, like this: